 “Raster data consists of a matrix of cells where each cell represents a specific value on the earth surface.
 QGIS can read and write different types of raster formats.”

 QGIS used the library called GDAL to read and write various formats.
-Rasters are commonly used for making base maps ie XYZ tiles in QGIS all render raster data.
+Rasters are commonly used for making base maps, remote sensing analysis ie XYZ tiles in QGIS all render raster data.
 In this module, we will explore the various methods available for loading raster data.

 Goal: To explore how to load raster data in QGIS